 Over the years, more rejects went on to affiliate with the Legion of Substitute Heroes.
-NOTE: The issue of each character's rejection appears in parenthesis.

 Some might argue that the Legion has admitted their share of "weak" Legionnaires in lieu of better candidates.
 Indeed, several Legionnaires were initially turned down the first time they applied, but each demonstrated true heroism and guile and eventually convinced the Legion they were worthy.
 Among them…

 Most rejected applicants were simply too ridiculous to admit, under any circumstance.
 They appeared once and apparently gave up their aspirations of super-heroics.

 - Lester Spiffany assumed that he could simply buy his way into the Legion.
 The son of a wealthy jewel dealer, Spiffany was incredulous that the Legion was unimpressed by his riches.
 He left in a huff.
 (Adventure #301) He later went into business and was associated with the Legion's founder, R.J.
 Brande.
 (Legion vol. 4 #8)